Veridise/veridise-docs/zkvanguard/detectors/zk-divide-by-zero.md

 </details>

-Line 3 tells us that there is a division operation that uses a signal as a divisor in the `Divide` component (defined on line 3 in divode_bug.circom).
+Line 3 of the above log tells us that there is a division operation that uses a signal as a divisor in the `Divide` component (defined on line 3 in `divode_bug.circom`).
-Lines 9--10 then tell us that signal is `divisor` and that the possible divide-by-zero error occurs on line 7 in divide_bug.circom.
+Lines 9--10 of the log then tell us that signal is `divisor` and that the possible divide-by-zero error occurs on line 7 in `divide_bug.circom`.

 ## Limitations